mmreda/location-tracking/README.md

 # Location Tracking

-This Android app tracks the user's location using the LocationServices API and stores the location points in a Room database every 5 seconds.
+This Android app tracks the user's location using the Google Location Services API and stores the location points in a Room database every 5 seconds.
 It shows the location points on a Google Map using a Polyline.
 It also uses the Directions API to get driving directions between two points selected by the user.

 The main features are: